nunchistudio/blacksmith/documentation/how.md

 For example, a destination can have migrations and each of its events can also have specific migrations.
-Sources and destinations have a `Migrate` function which defines the logic to tun for each adapter.
+Sources and destinations have a `Migrate` function which defines the migration logic to run for the adapter and will be executed when running a migration against the adapter.

 Migrations have a *up* and *down* logic allowing rollbacks.
 The wanderer benefits a *remote mutual exclusion lock* (or *remote mutex*) so only one migration can